woofwoofinc/rktmachine/docs/tutorial.rst

     sha512-e1e9e1991658     jupyter                                 3.3GiB  4 minutes ago   4 minutes ago
     sha512-fdd18d9c2103     coreos.com/rkt/stage1-coreos:1.21.0     184MiB  53 minutes ago  53 minutes ago

-Start an instance of the container using ``rkt run``.
-Note that superuser privileges are needed.
+Now start an instance of the container using ``rkt run``.
+Note that superuser privileges are required for actually starting and running a container with rkt.

 ::

     sudo rkt run --port=80:80 jupyter

 This starts the container we built in the previous section and runs the Jupyter start command we specified.
-This makes a Jupyter server available on port 80 of the CoreOS VM.
+The ``--port`` parameter makes the Jupyter server available on port 80 outside the container.
+This is also wired to port 80 of the CoreOS VM automatically.

 The RktMachine CoreOS VM comes installed with `Avahi mDNS`_.
 This is configured to broadcast a ``rktmachine.local`` DNS entry for the CoreOS VM.
 So you will be